Wills Classic Midwestern Values Meet the Strength of Law

 How the Probate Process Works in Oklahoma County

-After a person passes away, the will—if one exists—is filed with the appropriate county court, which for Oklahoma City is the Oklahoma County District Court.
-The court supervises the entire process: authenticating the will, confirming the executor, notifying heirs and creditors, compiling inventories of the estate, handling debts, and distributing property as instructed in the will.
-State law requires specific timelines, notices, and filings during probate, which can appear complex for families going through it for the first time.
-Partnering with a will attorney in Oklahoma City, like the team at Simmons & Associates, ensures you are guided step-by-step, minimizing confusion and reducing the risk of costly missteps.
+When a will exists, it is filed with the proper court—Oklahoma County District Court for Oklahoma City residents.
+The court oversees the entire probate process: authenticating the will, confirming the executor, notifying heirs and creditors, compiling inventories, paying outstanding debts, and distributing property according to the will’s instructions.
+Oklahoma law sets out exact timelines and notice requirements, which can be complex for families who have never experienced probate.
+By working with a will attorney in Oklahoma City, like our team at Simmons & Associates, you receive step-by-step guidance that helps minimize missteps and confusion, reducing the time and cost of probate.

 Reach Out to Our Experienced Estate Planning Team & Get Started on Creating a Will!